-Sean BradleyCo-Founder Sean Bradley brings several different perspectives into the class room.
+Sean Bradley brings several different perspectives into the class room.
 Having worked as a professional actor for years, Sean joined the staff at O'Connor Casting Company in 2000.
-Learning the ins-and-outs of the business, he soon became a full on Casting Director working on jobs from conception to completion.
-During his years as a casting director he conducted well over 50,000 individual actor's auditions for commercial, film, television, print, and industrial projects.
-He has since left casting and returned to his acting career with credits that include Chicago PD, Chicago Med, Empire, ABC's Cupid, The Playboy Club, The Milwaukee Repertory Theatre, Remy Bumppo, American Players Theatre, other TV, film, theater credits and many, many national, regional, and local voice-overs, on-camera commercials, and industrials.
+Learning the ins-and-outs of the business, he became a full on Casting Director working on jobs from conception to completion.
+During his many years as a casting director he conducted well over 50,000 individual actor's auditions for commercial, film, television, print, and industrial projects.
+He has since left casting and returned to his acting career with credits that include Chicago PD, Chicago Med, Empire, Red Line, ABC's Cupid, The Playboy Club, The Milwaukee Repertory Theatre, Remy Bumppo, American Players Theatre, other TV, film, theater credits and many, many national, regional, and local voice-overs, on-camera commercials, and industrials.
 Sean is a graduate of the University of Wisconsin-Madison having completed a double-major in both Theatre & Drama and Molecular Biology.

-David MurphyCo-founder David Murphy also brings multiple areas of expertise to his teaching.
-Having worked for years as a full time Casting Director as well, he joined the staff at O'Connor Casting Company in early 2001, took a hiatus while starting the school, and has now returned to casting with OCC.
-He now splits time between casting and teaching.
+David Murphy also brings multiple areas of expertise to his teaching.
+He joined the staff at O'Connor Casting Company in early 2001, worked for years as a full time Casting Director, took a hiatus to focus on teaching, and has now returned full time to the casting session rooms with OCC.
 Around the casting office, there are two "David's" (David O'Connor is the owner), so this David is often known as "Murphy".
 Like Sean, he has also conducted well over 50,000 individual actor's auditions.
 In another life, Murphy was a teacher for the Players' Workshop of the Second City in a stint that lasted over 16 years.
 Murphy has directed over a hundred shows ranging from improv reviews to children's shows.
 He has created several touring groups performing for such clients as GE and Novis.
 Murphy has worked as an artistic director for Bedlam Productions, has worked in casting for Toast productions and has been a consultant to several fledgling theatre companies.

 Sam Porretta knows what he's doing.
 He's spent many a session behind the camera as a freelance Session Director at O'Connor Casting.
 But he's an even better actor.
 Turn on your TV lately and you're sure to see him constantly.
 He happens to also be a very humble guy and doesn't brag about stuff- he did not write this bio himself.
 Probably doesn't even know it's up here on the website.